-The Samsung Galaxy Buds Pro use Bluetooth 5.0 firmware and support three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
-The company’s proprietary streaming codec is similar to aptX adaptive in that it makes constant adjustments to optimize streaming quality and connection stability.
+The Samsung Galaxy Buds Pro uses Bluetooth 5.0 and supports three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
+The company’s proprietary streaming codec is similar to aptX adaptive in that it makes constant adjustments to optimize streaming quality and connection stability, but it only works for Samsung devices.
 If you have a non-Samsung Android phone, you aren’t guaranteed access to reliable, high-quality audio because the AAC Bluetooth codec is difficult for Android to encode. iPhone users benefit from high-quality playback with either headset though.

 The Samsung Galaxy Buds Pro offers full mono mode support, so you can choose between the left or right earbud for mono playback.
 This is a must-have feature for hearing-impaired listeners, and is generally useful if you just want to switch it up every once in a while.
 The Jabra Elite 85t also supports mono playback, but it’s limited to the right earbud.

 Should you get the app for the Jabra Elite 85t or Samsung Galaxy Buds Pro?